oisinmulvihill/remarkable-friend/README.md

 My first goal is to be able to copy pages from one notebook to another.

-I'm successfully parsed the notebooks and can now convert the binary format into SVG or PNG images.
+I've successfully parsed the notebooks and can now convert the binary format into SVG or PNG images.
 I haven't yet written the format back to disk.
 This would open the possiblity of generating lines files.